Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

 </details>

 <details>
-  <summary><strong>Q:</strong> What if I don't want randomized object placement?
-Can I move my objects in a non-randomized predefined manner on each frame? </summary>
+  <summary><strong>Q: What if I don't want randomized object placement?
+Can I move my objects in a non-randomized predefined manner on each frame?</strong> </summary>

 ---
 Even though we call them Randomizers, you can use a Randomizer to perform any task through-out the execution lifecycle of your Scenario.
 The power of the Randomizers comes from the lifecycle hooks that they have into the Iteration and the Scenario, making it easy to know and guarantee when and in which order in the life of your simulation each piece of code runs.
 These functions include: